ISP.CA Reviews and Plans

 In this portion of GoneVoip.ca’s review of ISP.ca, we will focus on their residential VOIP services and see how they stack up with our top residential VOIP providers in price and features, as well as looking if there are any additional hidden costs.

-As the name of the company suggest, ISP.ca is an Internet service provider first, and all other services are secondary.
+As the name of the company suggests, ISP.ca is an Internet service provider first, and all other services are secondary.

 The plan they do have advertised is $25 per month and is called the Residential Unlimited USA & Canada.
 It states in the fine print that a digital phone adapter is required to be purchased, but the website does not state the cost of the adapter.
 The plan itself features enhanced voicemail, caller ID, call waiting, visual call waiting, unlimited local calling, 3-way calling, call forwarding and call blocking.